Critical thinking

 Materials: –

-Creating open-ended questions on the central topic of the class that lead to a discussion.
+Prepare open-ended questions on the central topic that will stimulate discussion.

 External links: